-Our project is building a cohesive trans-border community of more-confident farmers with a stronger sense of self-identity, taking pride in managing their lands and contributing to their environments.
-Farmers share experiences of practical learning about pollinators and support each other in pollinator- friendly actions and awareness of what pollinators need to survive and thrive given the challenges of climate change, when the monsoon rains come too late or too early, and temperatures soar beyond 40 degrees Celsius, scorching the fields and making forage scarce for pollinators.
+Our project initiated a cohesive trans-border community of more-confident farmers with a stronger sense of self-identity, taking pride in managing their lands and contributing to their environments.
+Farmers shared experiences of practical learning about pollinators and supported each other in pollinator- friendly actions and awareness of what pollinators need to survive and thrive given the challenges of climate change, when the monsoon rains come too late or too early, and temperatures soar beyond 40 degrees Celsius, scorching the fields and making forage scarce for pollinators.

 We see that conservation goals can help achieve the basic human right to food, water, health, culture and an adequate standard of living, and empowering people to realise their rights can provide an enabling environment for meeting conservation objectives.